-Before joining IN OUR BACKYARD, Cheryl served as a Compassion and Justice Pastor for a Chicago area mega church from 2013-2018.
+Before joining IN OUR BACKYARD in 2020, Cheryl served as a Compassion and Justice Pastor for a Chicago area mega church from 2013-2018.
 In that role, she developed anti-trafficking awareness programs, mobilized volunteers into various positions of nonprofits, and has continuously mentored and housed survivors.
 Her decade of extraordinary leadership leaves a legacy of courage with boots on the ground.

 - Leader for IN OUR BACKYARD’s anti-trafficking team surrounding the past five Super Bowls.